 Several devices don’t fully support this functionality, and despite having this enabled, they might continue to assume that other devices connecting to your router are reliable.

 The other method is to disable UPnP altogether.
-Just before you head over to do that, it’s advised that you check whether your router is exposed to UPnP exploits.
+However, just before you head over to do that, it’s advised that you check whether your router is exposed to UPnP exploits.

 Why do I need UPnP for PS4?